Mia Behlau – President

 Prior to joining Ramsden, Anna worked at Maurice Blackburn for over 8 years, after first spending more than 11 years at Minter Ellison Gold Coast.

-Lynne is a committed member of the Gold Coast community and has resided here for over twenty years.
+Lynne is a committed member of the Gold Coast community having resided here for over thirty years.
 Prior to commencing at Griffith Law School, she taught at Bond University.
-Lynne has been a member of the GCDLA since 2015 and was elected to the Committee in 2018.
-She would welcome the opportunity to continue to contribute to the GCDLA Committee.
+Lynne has been a member of the GCDLA since 2015 and was first elected to the Committee in 2018.